Diode: Radio demodulation

 The first use for the diode was the demodulation of amplitude modulated (AM) radio broadcasts.
-The history of this discovery is treated in depth in the crystal detector article.
-In summary, an AM signal consists of alternating positive and negative peaks of a radio carrier wave, whose amplitude or envelope is proportional to the original audio signal.
+An AM signal consists of alternating positive and negative peaks of a radio carrier wave, whose amplitude or envelope is proportional to the original audio signal.
 The diode rectifies the AM radio frequency signal, leaving only the positive peaks of the carrier wave.
 The audio is then extracted from the rectified carrier wave using a simple filter and fed into an audio amplifier or transducer, which generates sound waves via audio speaker.

 In microwave and millimeter wave technology, beginning in the 1930s, researchers improved and miniaturized the crystal detector.
 Point contact diodes (crystal diodes) and Schottky diodes are used in radar, microwave and millimeter wave detectors.